itsmehere/CS50AI/LectureNotes/Week5_NeuralNetworks.md

   - Calculate the gradient based on **one data point**: direction that will lead to decreasing loss
   - Update weights according to the gradient

-Like always, this algorithm has its own downsides.
-Although it is a lot less expensive in terms of time, the result will definitely give us a less accurate result.
+Like always, this algorithm has its downsides.
+Although it is a lot less expensive in terms of time, the result will give us a less accurate result.
 So, we can look at another very similar algorithm called mini-batch.

 ### Mini-Batch Gradient Descent: